The exact strength of the class forcing theorem: Class-join separation

 In this section, we shall prove the implications $\ref{Main.ETRord}\to\ref{Main.Class-join-separation}\to\ref{Main.Truth-Ord-omega}$ in the main theorem.
 To begin, we define the principle of \emph{$\ETRord$-foundation} to be the assertion that every instance of elementary transfinite recursion of length $\Ord$ either has a solution, or else fails at some least stage $\alpha\leq\Ord$.
 That is, either there is a solution or there is $\alpha\leq\Ord$ such that for every $\beta<\alpha$ there is a solution of the recursion of length $\beta$, but there is no solution of length $\alpha$.
 Since the partial solutions are unique when they exist, perhaps some readers expect that one could simply combine those earlier solutions into one uniform solution; but such an argument would appeal to a class-replacement principle that is not provable in \GBC.
 (Consider the difficulty, for example, of combining the various $\Sigma_n$-truth predicates into a uniform truth predicate, if the model is $\omega$-standard and has only definable classes.)
 Meanwhile, the principle of $\ETRord$-foundation is a consequence of the principle of \emph{$\Pi^1_1$-foundation}, which asserts that every $\Pi^1_1$-definable class of ordinals has a least element, and both of these principles are true in any well-founded model of \GBC.
 That is, in transitive models, we get it for free.

 Let us now define a separation-like principle that we call the \emph{class-join separation principle}.
 This is the assertion that for any class $\Phi$ of $\mathcal{L}_{\Ord,\omega}(\in,A)$-formulas in finitely many free variables, where $A$ is any class parameter, if every formula $\varphi\in\Phi$ admits a truth predicate $T_\varphi$, then $\set{\vec a\mid \exists\varphi\in\Phi\ T_\varphi(\varphi,\vec a)}$ exists as a class.
+(By a truth predicate $T_\varphi$, we mean a class that satisfies the conditions in Definition \ref{Definition.Truth-predicate-first-order}, but only for subformulas of $\varphi$.)
 The idea is that this class is essentially what we would want to mean by the class $\set{\vec a\mid \bigvee_{\varphi\in\Phi}\varphi(\vec a)}$, defined by a class-sized join.
 The principle asserts that such class-sized joins can be used to define classes, even when one lacks a uniform truth predicate and only has truth predicates for each formula $\varphi$ individually.
 Indeed, if there is a uniform truth predicate application to all $\varphi\in\Phi$, then the instance of the class-join separation principle would follow from the ordinary separation axiom of \GBC\ simply by using that predicate as a parameter.
 The principle, instead, is about unifying a class-indexed collection of separate truth predicates.

 The dual principle, the \emph{class-meet separation principle}, asserts of every $\Phi$ as above that $\set{\vec a\mid \forall\varphi\in\Phi\ T_\varphi(\varphi,\vec a)}$ exists.
 In other words, the principle allows us to use the class-sized conjuction $\bigwedge_{\varphi\in\Phi}\varphi(\vec x)$ to define a class, provided that we have truth predicates for each individual $\varphi\in\Phi$.